Is Bebeto Halal?

 - Beef gelatine — halal if the animal was slaughtered according to Islamic rites.
 Used by some halal-certified brands.

 - Plant-based alternatives — starch, pectin, carrageenan.
 Halal by default.
-Bebeto uses plant-based gelling agents.
+Bebeto uses these on selected lines, sometimes alongside beef gelatine rather than in place of it.

 - Fish gelatine — permissible under mainstream Sunni rulings.
-An alternative used in some halal confectionery.
+Used by some halal confectioners, but not by Bebeto, despite a claim to that effect circulating widely online.

 Bebeto’s position is clear and consistent: no pork gelatine in any product.
 This removes the primary halal concern that affects the majority of mainstream gummy sweet brands.